litmuschaos/v1-litmus-docs/docs/faq-general.md

   value: 'FALSE'
 ```

-### How to restart chaosengine after graceful completion, or forceful abort scenario?
+### How to restart chaosengine after graceful completion?

 To restart chaosengine, check the `.spec.engineState`, which should be equal to `stop`, which means your chaosengine has gracefully completed, or forcefully aborted.
 In this case, restart is quite easy, as you can re-apply the chaosengine YAML to restart it.
-This will remove all chaos resources linked to this chaosengine, and restart its own lifecycle.
+This will remove all stale chaos resources linked to this chaosengine, and restart its own lifecycle.

 ### How to add Custom Annotation rather than using the default one?

-Currently Litmus can only lets you can the key for Custom Annotation, the value being `true`/`false`.
-To use your custom annotation key, add this key under an ENV named as `CUSTOM_ANNOTATION` for litmus/chaos operator.
-A sample deployment spec is populated right here.
+Currently Litmus allows you to set your own/custom keys for Annotation filters, the value being `true`/`false`.
+To use your custom annotation, add this key under an ENV named as `CUSTOM_ANNOTATION` in chaos operator deployment.
+A sample chaos-operator deployment spec is provided here for reference:

 ```yaml
 ...